raspberrypilearning/cd-intermediate-html-css-sushi/en/step_6.md

 ## Challenge: Make some new classes

-+ Why not experiment with some more CSS classes to make the other pages have their own themes?
-You can name a CSS class anything you like.
-It's common to give it a name that describes what it does or what it's for!

-+ As an extra challenge, use CSS **classes** to define a few different picture sizes for your website, for example `.smallPictures` and `.mediumPictures`.
++ Use CSS **classes** to define a few different picture sizes for your website, for example `.smallPictures` and `.mediumPictures`.
 Then remove the `width` attribute from each of your `img` elements and add the appropriate class instead.

 --- hints ---